 Soil Quality Matters

 Some property owners mistakenly believe that dirt is just dirt, and that any kind of soil will help their lawn, gardens or trees.
 The reality is that there are huge variances in soil quality, and property owners should always strive to get soil from reputable, quality soil vendors.
-Some property owners buy their soil from vendors on the side of the road, only to get home and find that their new soil is contaminated with toxins, or may be full of rocks and dangerous debris.
+Some property owners buy their soil from vendors on the side of the road, only to realize that their new soil is contaminated with toxins, or may be full of rocks and dangerous debris.
 In addition, soil should be healthy, provide moisture, and offer nutrients and minerals that benefit nearby grass, plants and trees.

 Choosing Compatible Soil